 This Cabbagetown kids activity centre is beloved by both parents and kids for its warm nature and fun-filled programs.
 During the summer it offers a day camp that each week focuses on a different theme, such as robotics, cooking or exploring the city.
 Each week also includes plenty of opportunities for crafts, stories and new friendships.
 Daily options are available, as is extended care.

 Camp U of T Scarborough | utsc.utoronto.ca

 At U of T’s Scarborough location, campers sign up for either tennis or a themed camp in the morning and then spend their afternoon getting a “mini-university experience” with classes in everything from computers to science to art.
 Morning themes include cooking, urban planning (with LEGO) and urban farm adventure.
 Meal plans and extended care are available for additional fees.

 The Chef Upstairs Summer Cooking Camp | thechefupstairs.com

 This is literally one of the most delicious camp options out there.
 Each day starts with your child learning how to make their own breakfast, then it’s on to creating such tasty dishes as fresh baked bread, tacos or even sushi.
 And while cooking and baking are the core of this camp, other activities include playing at a local park, stopping by the local library to flop through cookbooks and of course shopping for ingredients.

 Children’s Arts Theatre School | catsdrama.com

 Considered to be the camp for theatre, CATS will teach your kids the foundation for drama, dance, vocals and visual arts as well as introduce them to theatre tech, including set design and costuming.
 Camp is offered in two-week chunks, which cumulates on the last day with a full-on theatrical performance mounted by the campers.
-Full-day fees start at $810 and include free extended care and two snacks a day; half-time days are also available.
+Full-day fees include free extended care and one snack daily; half-time days are also available.

 Age Range: 4-15